chadmcrowell/killercoda-scenarios/cka/rollback-deployment/intro.md

 ### Welcome !

-In this scenario, you'll be able to practice creating and modifying deployments in-place!
+In this scenario, you'll be able to practice creating deployments and modifying the rollout status.

 **ENJOY!**